Skip to main content

 Multiple calls

 You can call delayRender() multiple times.
-The render will be blocked for as long as at least one blocking handle exists and that has not been cleared by continueRender().
+The render will be blocked for as long as at least one blocking handle exists that has not been cleared by continueRender().

 tsx